 The Cybersecurity Manufacturing Innovation Institute (CyManII) is a response to the DOE’s call and leverages the trajectory of The University of Texas at San Antonio (UTSA), the 2nd largest cyber ecosystems in the U.S. UTSA is building upon its $100M investment in this ecosystem via the National Security Collaboration Center (NSCC).
 If awarded, DOE funding will accelerate this trajectory and link this ecosystem with the critical challenges facing U.S. manufacturing.
 Our approach is to use a clean slate to design a future-state based on state-of-the-art physical system design.
 The unique combination of our expertise in energy efficiency, cybersecurity, and advanced manufacturing empowers our team to take this innovative approach in collaboration with our nationally-recognized partner organizations:

 CyManII is working with leading manufacturers to boost their competitiveness through improvements in cybersecurity and energy efficiency.
 Manufacturing is a nexus of innovation and economic opportunity in America, accounting for 12.3 million jobs or nine percent of the workforce.

 Driving secure energy savings in the sector can have a broad impact, leading to cost savings and ultimately improved global competitiveness.
 CyManII works with OEMs, SMMs, and IT integrators to help them achieve secure energy savings by overcoming common barriers such as:

 - Lack of senior management buy-in

-- Improved threat awareness among suppliers
+- Absence of threat awareness among suppliers

 - Lack of a common language and consistent standards around securing their systems from the beginning